 - buy & hold portfolio

-- participates in stock and bond markets
+- invests in ETFs tracking stock and bond markets

 The 60/40 portfolio is the mother of all stock/bond portfolios.
 It uses broad index ETFs to participate in the stock and bond markets, with the percentage allocated to stocks defining the portfolios’ risk profile.
 Portfolios like this have been recommended for many years, most prominently by Jack Bogle, or in Taylor Larimore’s book The Bogleheads’ Guide to the Three-Fund Portfolio.